 Assessing the effects—and effectiveness—of the ACA is neither simple nor straightforward.
 As is the case with this ACA provision, assessment will probably proceed in stages, examining various dimensions of the Act as they are implemented.
 A number of RAND projects, using a variety of methods and data, are currently doing just that.
 RAND will continue to update study findings as they evolve.

-Andrew Mulcahy is an Associate Policy Researcher and Katherine Harris is a Senior Economist, both at the non-profit, non-partisan RAND Corporation.
-They are based in RAND's Washington Office.
+Andrew Mulcahy is an associate policy researcher and Katherine Harris is a senior economist, both at the non-profit, non-partisan RAND Corporation.